The isotropy of Hubble expansion in the early and late Universe: Conclusion

 We tested the isotropy of cosmic expansion using three independent distance tracers: Type Ia supernovae, fundamental plane galaxies, and CMB temperature fluctuations.
 Aside from a localized anomaly in the FP auto-power spectrum around $\ell = 6$, all measurements are consistent with isotropic expansion at low and high redshift, and results are robust across the systematic modeling choices we tested.
 The SNe and CMB measurements yield stringent constraints on potential Hubble flow anisotropy, with 99\% confidence upper limits of 0.39\% for low-redshift SNe, 0.95\% for high-redshift CMB, and 0.37\% when combined at a 60-degree smoothing scale.

 We argue that -- given this other evidence -- it is premature to claim that the FP anomaly is a sign of genuine cosmic anisotropy.
 This hesitance is supported by the absence of significant cross-correlation between $\dfp$ and the other tracers, particularly with $\dsn$ which probes the same low-redshift volume, and by the correlation between $\dfp$ and the spatial distribution of FP galaxy density.
-Future DESI data releases with more homogeneous sky coverage should shed light on this anomaly. \\\\ { \it Acknowledgments.} AZ thanks Yuuki Omori for insightful help with the Planck data, and Rachel Mandelbaum for early discussions.
+Future DESI data releases with more homogeneous sky coverage should shed light on this anomaly.

+Our results agree with and extend those of Refs.~\cite{soltisPercentLevelTestIsotropic2019,kimLimitsAnisotropicInflation2013}: multiple probes establish that any small Hubble residuals are uncorrelated over low and high redshifts.
+Our results are complimentary to those of Refs.~\cite{Cowell_2022,Hu2024_CPtest}, which focus on low-redshift anisotropy on the largest scales with particular shapes: we jointly studied both early and late-Universe anisotropy, and only focused on the power spectrum.

+{ \it Acknowledgments.} AZ thanks Rachel Mandelbaum for early discussions and Yuuki Omori for help with the Planck data.
 AZ is supported by the Jane Street Graduate Research Fellowship.
 This work was supported by FermiForward Discovery Group, LLC, under Contract No. 89243024CSC000002 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
-D.S. acknowledges support from Department of Energy grant DE-SC0010007, the David and Lucile Packard Foundation, and the Templeton Foundation grant focused on understanding motions in the nearby universe.
+DS acknowledges support from Department of Energy grant DE-SC0010007, the David and Lucile Packard Foundation, and the Templeton Foundation grant focused on understanding motions in the nearby universe.